 Cookies

-• PREP: Before starting, take 3 sticks of butter out of the refrigerator to get to room temperature (for both the cookies and frosting!).
-Preheat the oven to 350 degrees F. Line a large baking sheet with parchment paper or a nonstick baking liner and set aside.
+• Before starting, take all the butter needed (2 sticks) out of the fridge to get to room temperature (for cookies and frosting!).
+Preheat oven to 350°F. Line a large sheet pan with parchment paper or a nonstick liner and set aside.

-• COOKIES: In a very large bowl, add the cake mix, pudding mix, room temperature butter, eggs, and vanilla.
-Using hand mixers, beat until just combined.
+• In a very large bowl, add cake mix, pudding mix, room-temperature butter, eggs, and vanilla.
+Using a hand mixer, beat until just combined.
 It may seem crumbly at first, but it will come together.
-Use a spatula to scrape down the sides and bottom of bowl as needed.
+Use a spatula to scrape the sides and bottom as needed.
 Stop mixing as soon as a dough is formed.

-• BAKE: Using a one-tablespoon measuring spoon, measure out dough balls.
-Each ball of dough should be exactly 1 leveled tablespoon (20 grams).
-(You'll get around 34-36 cookies.)
-(If the dough balls are at all soft, pop them in the freezer to chill for about 15 minutes so they stay nice and thick while being baked.)
-Place the cookie dough balls 2 inches apart on the lined cookie sheet and bake for 7-10 minutes (we like them best at 8 minutes).
+• Using a one-tablespoon measuring spoon, measure out dough balls.
+Each should be 1 leveled tablespoon (20 grams).
+You’ll get around 34–36 cookies.
+(If dough balls are at all soft, pop them in the freezer for 15 minutes so they stay nice and thick while baking.)
+Place dough balls 2 inches apart on the lined sheet pan and bake for 7–10 minutes (I like them best at 8 minutes).
 You want to slightly under-bake these cookies to keep them soft and fudgy.
-Remove from the oven and let stand on cookie sheet for 3 minutes before using a spatula to transfer to a wire cooling rack to fully cool.
-Repeat to bake all the rest of the cookies.
+Remove from oven and let stand on cookie sheet 3 minutes before transferring to a wire cooling rack to fully cool.
+Repeat to bake the rest of the cookies.

-• -HEAT TREAT FLOUR: See note 1; You can heat treat flour in the microwave or in the oven.
-Let flour cool COMPLETELY to room temperature before using.
-Don't use any burnt or clumpy flour (if it's off-color or smells burnt, it is burnt).
+• Heat Treat Flour: See note 1; You can heat treat flour in the microwave or oven.
+Let flour cool completely to room temperature before using.
+Don’t use any burnt or clumpy flour (if it’s off-color or smells burnt, it’s burnt).
 The flour should be light, white, and fluffy.
-Use a spoon to scoop the cooled flour into a measuring cup and level the top of the measuring cup with the back of a table knife.
-Once measured (to 3/4 cup), set aside.
+Use a spoon to scoop the cooled flour into a measuring cup and level the top with the back of a table knife.
+Set aside.

-• FROSTING: In a large bowl, add 8 tablespoons of room temperature butter.
-Beat on medium speed for 3 minutes, or until completely smooth and fluffy, scraping down the sides of the bowls with a spatula as needed.
-Add in the vanilla, cream, and salt.
-Beat to combine.
-Finally, add in the powdered sugar and then beat the mixture (on low speed) to combine.
-Once combined, increase the speed of the mixer and beat until the frosting is very light and fluffy, about 3-4 minutes.
+• Once combined, increase mixer speed and beat until frosting is very light and fluffy, about 3–4 minutes.
 (Frosting will turn a lighter white).
-Remove the cookie dough from the fridge and break/crumble it right on top of the frosting.
-Beat on low speed for about 10-20 seconds just to incorporate the cookie dough into the frosting; it's okay if there are rippled chunks of dough -- this makes the frosting have a fun texture!
+Remove the cookie dough from the fridge and break/crumble it on top of the frosting.
+Beat on low speed for about 10–20 seconds just to incorporate the cookie dough into the frosting; it’s okay if there are rippled chunks of dough—this makes the frosting have a fun texture!

 Assembly

-• PUT 'EM TOGETHER: Once cookies are mostly cooled (it's okay if they're barely warm -- they're so fudgy at this point!), divide the frosting evenly among the 17-18 cookies.
-Frost generously and then sandwich with the remaining 17-18 cookies.
-You will likely have a little bit of frosting leftover -- about 1/2 cup.
-The leftover frosting is delicious enjoyed as a dip -- we love dipping fruit, graham crackers, or real Oreo cookies in it!
+• Once cookies are mostly cooled (it’s okay if they’re barely warm—they’re so fudgy at this point!), divide frosting evenly among the 17–18 cookies.
+Frost generously, then sandwich with the remaining 17–18 cookies.
+You will likely have a bit of frosting leftover—about 1/2 cup.
+The leftover frosting is delicious enjoyed as a dip—I love dipping fruit, graham crackers, or real Oreos in it!

 Video